s-kilian/arpkd-kidney-survival-prediction/README.md

 `calculate-RSF-predictions.R` contains code to calculate predicted scores from pooled random survival forests.

 ## Data
 Patient data is excluded due to privacy issues.
 However, performance data of different predictor sets is available.
-Furthermore, the final Cox model with cutoffs for risk groups are available.
+Furthermore, the final Cox model with cutoffs for risk groups is available.
 The final RSF model is excluded due to its large size.